zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/serverless.md

-A serverless on-demand server that you can use your QuickNode, other providers, or even your own self-managed endpoints to run Tx simulations, smart contract CI/CD, while also even load balancing your production traffic through our Adaptive RPC Load Balancer on QuickNode Marketplace, truly all in one.
+A serverless on-demand server that you can use your QuickNode, other providers, or even your own self-managed endpoints to run Tx simulations, smart contract CI/CD, while also even load balancing your production traffic through our Adaptive RPC Load Balancer on QuickNode Marketplace.

 - Each serverless execution environment lasts for up to 10 minutes max, but you can end early to release
-- Each environment contains an anvil service you can use for simulations/forks + automated smart contract ci/cd
+- Each environment contains an anvil service you can use for simulations/forks + automated smart contract CI/CD.
 - Each user during beta can run up to 5 concurrent serverless execution environments for free.
-- It will automatically convert `hardhat_` prefixed rpc methods to the equivalent `anvil_` method
+- It will automatically convert `hardhat_` prefixed rpc methods to the equivalent `anvil_` method.
+- Integrated Go web3 client under `pkg/artemis/web3/client` on our GitHub repo.

 ```mermaid
 flowchart TD